pyocd/pyOCD/docs/options.md

 title: Session options list
 ---

-_**Note:** The names of these options are expected to change before the 1.0 release of pyOCD, so they will be better normalized and grouped._
+_**Note:** The names of these options are expected to change with the 1.0 release of pyOCD, so they will be better normalized and grouped._

 ## General options